evanwill/_drafts/_notes/git-update-fork.md

 [Forking](https://help.github.com/articles/fork-a-repo/) a repository is a feature unique to GitHub (i.e. it is *not* a Git function).
 A fork is a complete copy of a repository that retains a link to the original.
-They are used in a similar way to Git [Branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), allowing you to experiment and make changes independent of the master version which can then be merged back into the source.
+They are used in a similar way to Git [Branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), allowing you to experiment and make changes independent of the main/master version which can then be merged back into the source.
 This supports a workflow where anyone can offer contributions to open projects via [pull requests](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 However, it is often a bit mystifying how to keep your fork up-to-date with the original.
 A simple solution is to delete your stale fork and then fork a new one--but there is (of course) a way to update safely.

+*Instructions below use `main` as default branch, if you have an older repository the default may be `master` instead*

 ##  Sync fork on commandline